 Four components enable this capability.
 These are process, role, data/deliverable, and tool.
 Each component consists of a set of items.
-The full list of items per component can be seen in Figure 1.
+The complete list of items per component can be seen in Figure 1.

 The logic behind this model is simple.
 For example, a conceptual data model is a deliverable of this capability.
 A process to develop, document, and maintain data models delivers this artifact.
 Data modelers take part in this process and produce conceptual models.
 A data modeling application assists in designing, integrating, and maintaining these models.

-Now let us take a look at the general trends in data modeling capability maturity.
+Now let us look at the general trends in data modeling capability maturity.

 General trends in data modeling maturity

-In the first article of this series, we have seen the general changes in data management maturity.
+In the first article of this series, we see the general changes in data management maturity.
 The maturity of data modeling reached a slightly higher level in 2020 compared to 2019, as shown in Figure 2.

 The results in Figure 3 demonstrate some shifts between the levels of maturity.

 The overall maturity level of data modeling has improved for two reasons.
-First, the number of respondents at the two lowest levels of maturity has decreased.
+First, the number of respondents at the two lowest maturity levels has decreased.
 Second, many more companies have moved to the “in development” or “capable” stages.

 A business glossary assists in creating a common language within a company.
-A business glossary allows, for example, for increasing the efficiency in gathering data requirements, resolving data quality issues.
+A business glossary allows, for example, increasing the efficiency in gathering data requirements and resolving data quality issues.